olesya-wo/tami/README.md

 Sentences:

-Any string that not a part of other syntax constuctions is a sentence
+Any string that is not a part of other syntax constuctions is a sentence
 It just appears on the screen one by one instantly
-Can contains links to actions - `[some action]` or `[some action (display name)]`
+Can contain links to actions - `[some action]` or `[some action (display name)]`
-Can contains also interpolated variables - `[:var_name:]`
+Can also contain interpolated variables - `[:var_name:]`
-All text is passing to screen as HTML, so you can use any html tags and styles
+All text is passed to screen as HTML, so you can use any html tags and styles

 Dialogs: